 Why we are engaging with Aberdeen City Council (Aberdeen City)

-We are engaging with Aberdeen City about its services for people who are homeless and its site for Gypsy/Travellers.
+We are engaging with Aberdeen City about its services for people who are homeless, its site for Gypsy/Travellers and service quality.

 What Aberdeen City must do

 Aberdeen City must:

 - provide us with the information we require in relation to its homelessness service;

 - make us aware of any emerging issues preventing it from fulfilling its statutory duty to provide temporary accommodation when it should and comply with the Unsuitable Accommodation Order;